slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Flattery is the infantry of negotiation.' -- Lord Chandos*

+> *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*

+However always strive to achieve a win-win situation.
+The deal will fall if both sides don't take what they need from it.
+The most dangerous negotiation is the one you don’t know you’re in.

+> *'You can’t make a good deal with a bad person.' -- Warren Buffett*

+> *'Peace cannot be kept by force.
+It can only be achieved by understanding.' -- Albert Einstein*

+### On price

+Price is a filter.
+Set it to choose the customers you prefer to work with.
+If they can’t pay, walk away.

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-> *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*
+> *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*

+### On marketing

+Being recomendend is the best marketing.

+Hints:

+- Marketing is a symptom of excess production.
+- People buy better versions of themselves, not products.
+- Females buy male products.
+Males don't buy products targetted to females.

 > *'Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
 Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*

-However always strive to achieve a win-win situation.
-The deal will fall if both sides don't take what they need from it.
-The most dangerous negotiation is the one you don’t know you’re in.

-> *'You can’t make a good deal with a bad person.' -- Warren Buffett*

-> *'Peace cannot be kept by force.
-It can only be achieved by understanding.' -- Albert Einstein*